shynne109/hmrc/README.md

 'HMRC Charity Repayment Claims' is a library for submitting Gift Aid claims to HMRC.

 As of 2025 this fork includes initial implementations of PAYE RTI submissions: Full Payment Submission (FPS), Employer Payment Summary (EPS) and NINO Verification Request (NVR) for the 2025–26 schema subset, each with a real IRmark.
-It now also includes a CIS Monthly Return builder (aligned to CISreturn v1.2) with declarations, nil return support, aggregated subcontractor totals and optional local schema validation, plus a VAT number checking REST client.

-Early support for Corporation Tax (CT600) submissions (core subset, v1.993 schema) has been added.
+It now also includes a CIS Monthly Return builder (aligned to CISreturn v1.2) with declarations, nil return support, aggregated subcontractor totals and optional local schema validation, plus a **CIS Deductions MTD API** (v3.0) with full OAuth2 support for submit, amend, retrieve, and delete operations.
+Additionally includes VAT number checking REST client and Corporation Tax (CT600) submissions (core subset, v1.993 schema).